 Ambani, Bajaj, Birla family businesses together worth $460 billion, equal to Singapore’s GDP: Report

-The 10 highest-valued family-run conglomerates in India are collectively valued at around $715 billion, or Rs 60 lakh crore.

-The Ambani, Bajaj and Kumar Mangalam Birla family businesses are collectively valued at $460 billion, or 38.26 lakh crore, equal to the Gross Domestic Product of Singapore, according to a report published on Thursday.
+The Ambani, Bajaj and Kumar Mangalam Birla family businesses are collectively valued at $460 billion, or Rs 38.26 lakh crore, equal to the Gross Domestic Product of Singapore, according to a report published on Thursday.

 They are the three highest-valued family businesses in India, the 2024 Barclays Private Clients Hurun India Most Valuable Family Businesses report says.